KamarajuKusumanchi/soofaloofa.github.io/content/posts/2015-05-12-app-engine-pipelines-part-two-connecting-pipelines.md

 subsequently pass to the `run` method) is accessible within your pipeline*.
 These are called *immediate values* and you can treat them as regular Python values.
-When this code is executed, each pipeline started by a `yield` call is separate App Engine Task that executes in the Task Queue.
+When this code is executed, each pipeline started by a `yield` call is a separate App Engine Task that executes in the Task Queue.
 The Pipeline runtime coordinates running these tasks and shares the results of execution between tasks, allowing you to safely connect pipelines together.